- Take These 9 Memorable Staycation Day Trips With Your Kids

 My family doesn’t put its traveling shoes in storage when our travel budget shrinks or the odd pandemic prevents us from taking our usual vacation.
 Instead, we choose to staycation.

-Here at FamiliesGo!, we don’t put our traveling shoes in storage when the school year starts.
-Fall, winter and spring present nice weather and great opportunities for weekend jaunts, daytrips and staycations.
+We look yearround for opportunities for weekend jaunts, daytrips and staycation fun.
 We rediscover our own backyard and that can be pretty inspiring.

 Destination: Oyster Bay, 40 miles away

-Why: The big daytrip we’re planning for this summer is to Sagamore Hill, Teddy Roosevelt’s House.
-I first visited on a 6th grade class trip and was deeply impressed by all the relics of his adventurous life and big family.
-It’s ideal to visit his home in the National Parks’ centennial year because he has arguably been their best champion.
+Why: I first visited Sagamore Hill, Teddy Roosevelt’s House, on a 6th grade class trip and was deeply impressed by all the relics of his adventurous life and big family.

 Destination: National Harbor, MD, 30 minutes from DC, 90 from Baltimore

-For a snack, her kids fairly reliably like the Peeps Store their fix of sugar-coated marshmallows and other candy.
+For a snack, her kids reliably like the Peeps Store for sugar-coated marshmallows in an unbelievable variety of flavors.